 Boards of directors are generally required to consider matters at a physical in-person meeting, unless the board chair concludes that a matter can be dealt with in writing.
 It is good practice for written proceedings to be reserved for matters where there are no concerns about the approach, for example because the matter has been discussed verbally and is awaiting completion of formal documentation, or where it is otherwise deemed appropriate to use a written procedure.
-However, some restrictions apply, for example the statutory requirement that annual accounts and annual reports have to be considered at a physical in-person meeting.

-During the Corona epidemic, digital meetings were adopted to a far greater extent than previously.
-In addition, temporary exemptions were granted from the requirement to hold in-person board meetings to approve annual reports and annual accounts.
+Through the corona epidemic, we experienced far more digital meetings than before, and the companies have gained different experiences from this, both in terms of costs and quality in board work.
 It seems likely that different companies have had differing experiences in this regard in terms of both costs and the quality of board work.
 Digital board meetings offer the potential advantage of time and cost savings.
-However, they cannot ensure the quality assurance inherent in boardroom discussions, or the personal dynamic of an in-person meeting.
+At the same time, you lose the personal dynamic by gathering physically.
 Digital meetings will be less of a burden for boards with an established collegial atmosphere of trust, but it seems unlikely that board meetings will remain wholly digital going forward.
 Rather, in-person meetings will probably remain the best means of building boardroom trust and ensuring dynamic discussions going forward.